GeneCurationCoalition/gencc-website/docs/_articles/2018-10-03-6th-GA4GH-plenary.md

 layout: article
 # Name of article
 name: The GenCC hosts a workshop at the 6th GA4GH Plenary
-#Date of article (also used for sorting)
+# Date of article
-date: March 14, 2020
+date: Oct 3, 2018
+# order (write as YYYYMMDD for sorting)
+order: 20181003
 # Short summary of the article
 summary: GenCC members Heidi Rehm (ClinGen) and Ellen McDonagh (Genomics England) hosted a workshop about curating gene disease validity at the 6th Plenary for the Global Alliance For Genomic Health (GA4GH) on October 3, 2018 in Basel, Switzerland.